Free agency (Major League Baseball): 1981 agreement

+2011 agreement

-The collective bargaining agreement between MLB and its players union, signed on November 22, 2011, and taking effect in the 2012 season, dramatically changed free agent compensation.
+The collective bargaining agreement signed on November 22, 2011, which took effect with the 2012 season, dramatically changed free agent compensation.
 Players were no longer classified by type; if a player has six or more years of major-league service (on the team's 40-man roster) and is not under contract for the following season, he is automatically a free agent.
 The team can offer him an arbitration salary if they want to be able to receive draft pick compensation, and such an offer must be at least the average of the 125 richest contracts.
 However, if a player is traded during the final season of his contract, his new team will be ineligible to receive any draft pick compensation.

 Eligibility

 If a player is drafted and is offered a contract by his drafting team (or any team to which he is traded) each year, he may not become a free agent until: